 Often, you leave the meeting with assignments or TO-DOs.
 Be mindful in respecting the agreed deadlines.
 Don’t wait for anyone to follow-up.

 Whew!
 That was a lot!
 But rightfully so.
-Most days are packed (or cluttered?) with meetings, and with today’s challenging workload situation, it is always wise to ensure the meetings are at their productive best!
+Most days are packed (or cluttered?) with meetings, and with today’s challenging workload situation, it is always wise to ensure that we have focused meetings for greater productivity!